pdxiv/basset-lang/README.md

 # Basset BASIC

-A table-driven BASIC compiler and virtual machine implemented in K&R C for Linux.
+A table-driven BASIC compiler and virtual machine implemented in ANSI C89 for Linux.

 ## Overview